 The uncertainty principle of quantum physics builds the earliest foundations for quantum cryptography.
-With quantum computers of future being expected to solve discrete logarithmic problem and the popularly know cryptography methods such as AES, RSA, DES, quantum cryptography becomes the foreseen solution.
-In practice it is used to establish a shared, secret and random sequence of bits to communicate between two system let’s say Alice and Bob.
+With quantum computers of the future being expected to solve discrete logarithmic problems and the popularly known cryptography methods such as AES, RSA, DES, quantum cryptography becomes the foreseen solution.
+In practice, it is used to establish a shared, secret and random sequence of bits to communicate between two systems let’s say, Alice and Bob.
 This is known as Quantum Key Distribution.
 After this key is shared between Alice and Bob, further exchange of information can take place through known cryptographic strategies.

 Based On Heisenberg’s Uncertainty Principle:

-- The B92 protocol has only two polarization states unlike four in original BB84.
+- The B92 protocol has only two polarization states unlike the 4 in the original BB84.

-- BB84 has similar protocol SSP that uses 6 states to encode the bits.
+- BB84 has a similar protocol SSP that uses 6 states to encode the bits.

-- SARG04 is another protocol that uses attenuated lasers and provides better result than BB84 in more than one photon syetems.
+- SARG04 is another protocol that uses attenuated lasers and provides better results than BB84 in more than one photon system.

 Based On Quantum Entanglement:

-There is a single source that emits a pair of entangled photons with Alice and Bob receiving each particle.
-Similar to BB84 scheme Alice and Bob would exchange encoded bits and match cases for each photon transferred.
-But in this scenario the outcome of results of match cases of Alice and Bob will be opposite as a consequence of Entanglement principle.
+E91 and Variants: There is a single source that emits a pair of entangled photons with Alice and Bob receiving each particle.
+Similar to the BB84 scheme Alice and Bob would exchange encoded bits and match cases for each photon transferred.
+But in this scenario, the outcome of the results of the match cases of Alice and Bob will be the opposite as a consequence of the Entanglement principle.
 Either of them will have complement bits in bit strings interpreted.
 One of them can then invert bits to agree upon a key.
-Since Bell’s Inequality should not hold for entagled particles thus this test can confirm absence of eavesdropper.
-Since practically it is not possible to have a third photon in entanglement with energy levels sufficient for non detect ability, thus this system is fully secure.
+Since Bell’s Inequality should not hold for entangled particles thus this test can confirm the absence of eavesdroppers.
+Since practically it is not possible to have a third photon in entanglement with energy levels sufficient for nondetect ability, thus this system is fully secure.

 - SARG04 and SSP protocol models can be extended to Entangled particles theory.